juitnow/siringa/README.md

   Create a new instance of the given injectable (a _class_) injecting all its required dependencies

+* `injections.make(factory: Factory): ReturnType<Factory>` \
+   Simple utility method to invoke the factory with the correct `Injections` and return its result.
+This can be used to alleviate issues when top-level await is not available.

 #### Sub Injectors

 * `injections.injector(): Injector` \